DBMoUK/ensuretls/README.md

 A new section is added to the file to ensure the TLSv1 protocol is used when communicating with PuppetDB.

+### What ensuretls::master affects

+/opt/puppet/share/puppet/modules/puppet_enterprise/templates/master/puppetserver/webserver.conf.erb

+A new directive is added to the file to lock down Master <--> Agent communication to TLSv1.

+Patching the source template for webserver.conf.erb is an interim measure until Engineering @ Puppetlabs release an official fix for this requirement.

 ### Setup Requirements **OPTIONAL**